ztx0617/Data_Science_Projects/README.md

-# Udacity Data Analyst Nano Degree Projects
+# Tianxing Zhai's Data Analyst Nano Degree Projects
 Welcome to my projects presentation space!
 Below are overviews of all my projects:
 ## P2: Investigate a Dataset
 I used Python to explore the